-Ilham Aliyev chaired the meeting of the Cabinet of Ministers dedicated to the results of socioeconomic development of 2015 and objectives for the future
+Ilham Aliyev chaired the meeting of the Cabinet of Ministers dedicated to the results of socioeconomic development of 2015 and objectives for the future10 january 2016, 12:30

 President of the Republic of Azerbaijan Ilham Aliyev has chaired the meeting of the Cabinet of Ministers dedicated to the results of socioeconomic development of 2015 and objectives for the future.